Common Problems and Solutions with Beginning Trumpeters

 1. Stuffy sound, forcing

-• The trumpeter may be blowing too hard, using too much air, or physically trying too hard.
+- The trumpeter may be blowing too hard, using too much air, or physically trying too hard.
 Encourage a relaxed body and an ease in playing, perhaps even a gentle approach.
+Have the student look for a relaxed sound.
 Playing with ease should be a top priority.
 Students should not move on to more difficult material until they can play the current material with physical ease.
 Work only as hard as you need to and not any more.

-• The trumpeter may be closing off the airstream with their lips.
-Encourage the trumpeter to relax their lips around the air stream, allowing the air to flow freely into the mouthpiece.
+- The trumpeter may be closing off the airstream with their lips.
+Encourage the trumpeter to feel the air flowing across the inside fleshy part of the lips, allowing the air to flow freely into the mouthpiece.
 To practice, have them blow air through the trumpet (with the mouthpiece inserted) and focus on how the air feels flowing freely through the lips.
 Have the student blow air through the horn to the bell gently (exercise borrowed from MWNA program designed to retrain brass players: https://musicianswellness.com/).
 Have them recreate this feeling playing the trumpet by playing low C’s with breath attacks.
 Alternate back and forth between air and tone to match.

 2. Posture and holding the trumpet